Luis Rubiales: Spanish Super Cup corruption investigation

 Police searched Rubiales' home in Spain, as well as RFEF's headquarters, as part of a corruption investigation related to a deal, reportedly worth 40 million euros, about the relocation of Spanish Super Cup competition to Saudi Arabia.
 Rubiales was in the Dominican Republic at the time the search was carried out.
 However, his Dominican Republic home was searched later.

 On 3 April 2024, Rubiales was arrested by officials in Madrid upon his arrival from the Dominican Republic.

 Personal life

 Rubiales married lawyer Manuela Delicado Vega, with whom he had three daughters.
 They later separated, but reportedly remained on good terms.

+In November 2025, Rubiales published a book, Killing Rubiales; at the launch event for the book, he was egged, by an assailant that Rubiales later claimed was his uncle.